-- Spokesperson – to vigorously represent a person’s best interests and to help them acquire necessary services and supports.
+- Spokesperson – vigorously representing a person’s best interests and to help them acquire necessary services and support.

-- Friend – to begin an ongoing, hopefully life long relationship that may develop into a true friendship over time.
+- Friend – to begin an ongoing, lifelong relationship that may develop into a true friendship over time.

 - Ally – to stand with a person during good times and bad times.

-- Monitor – to evaluate and hold human service organizations accountaible for their actions.
+- Monitor – to evaluate and hold human service organizations accountable for their actions.

 - Mentor – to offer guidance, affirmation, and direction through your presence, personal example, and advice.

-- Opportunity Maker – to arrange for a perosn to take advantage of new or better opportunities in our community in work, education, civic involvement, neighborhood involvement, or leisure.
+- Opportunity Maker – to arrange for a person to take advantage of new or better opportunities in our community in work, education, civic involvement, neighborhood involvement, or leisure.

 - Red Tape Cutter – to help cut through policies and procedures that can sometimes overwhelm.

-- Representative Payee– to assume responsibility of a person’s finances and to help the person with planning a monthly budget and saving for the future.
+- Representative Payee– to assume responsibility for a person’s finances and to help the person with planning a monthly budget and saving for the future.